pkmn/engine/src/lib/gen1/README.md

   should instead copy the move that was used prior to the "charge" move being used (i.e. "charging" should not set the last used move).

-Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
-Pokémon Showdown's altered ordering here (which is more in line with how future generations work) would have consequences on RNG accuracy, though since RNG accuracy is not a goal for the simulator this bug should not have any implications.

 Pokémon Showdown also implements a number of modifications to the cartridge (usually but not always called out in the `|rule|` section at the beginning of a battle's log):